end2endzone/end2endzone-hugo/content/blog/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 # What is expected

-If you search on the internet, you will find information regarding [servos](https://en.wikipedia.org/wiki/Servo_%28radio_control%29) which typically uses the same &quot;_kind&quot;_ of PWM signal.&nbsp; However, as you will see in the next section, the minimum and maximum values for a servo does not match their counterpart on a RC transmitter.
+If you search on the internet, you will find information regarding [servos](https://en.wikipedia.org/wiki/Servo_%28radio_control%29) which typically uses the same "_kind"_ of PWM signal.
+However, as you will see in the next section, the minimum and maximum values for a servo does not match their counterpart on a RC transmitter.

 ## Theoretical values